ANZAzureDevs/New-Breakpoint/README.md

 ## 2021-08-12 - Series 2 - Episode 1: Modernising your CI/CD pipelines

-If you missed the live show we'll be publishing it on YouTube in a couple of weeks.
-We'll update this page with the link.
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/OtQh-8mcc4g).

 [Anthony Borton](https://twitter.com/AnthonyBorton) from GitHub walked us through GitHub Actions triggered from a Pull Request (PR) and how Actions can be used to drive easier PR validation.
 We also saw how to add sophisticated security scanning that looks for both secrets and code vulnerabilities to our deployments to Azure (or any destination!)